 We know that people of all ages and stages use mySkillConnect, including some of our own family and friends!
-So the team at mySkillConnect works hard to make sure that mySkillConnect is a safe and enjoyable website for everyone.
+So the team at mySkillConnect works hard to make sure that mySkillConnect is a safe and enjoyable app for everyone.

 Our Community Guidelines will help you understand what’s expected on mySkillConnect, and what should be reported to us.

 - Working hard to find great opportunities for talent.

 - Educating talent about how the industry works – including what to expect in jobs and auditions, how to create a great profile to get noticed and how to stay safe online.

 - Working closely with organisation to make mySkillConnect the best place to discover talent from all over the world.

 - Asking questions before we place jobs, so we can give talent as much information about projects as we can.

 - Monitoring every job listing, message and photo to check it’s safe and appropriate for mySkillConnect.

 - Listening to our talent and Organisations – let us know if you have seen something that worries you, and we’ll take you seriously.